FlyingDutchmanGames/battle_box/README.md

 - Edit bots
 - Add pagination to index
 #### Lobbies
+- Move all of lobbies under the user paths
 - Edit lobbies
 - Add pagination to index
 - Add details to lobby details page